bstachmann/git-workshop/markdown-git-uebungen/loesung-modularisierung-repositorys-zusammenfuehren-en.md

 <pre><code>application $ <b>cd ..</b><br><br><br></code></pre>

-## Solution zu Step 2 - Zusammenführen mit `fetch`, `mv` und `merge`
+## Solution to Step 2 - Merge with `fetch`, `mv` and `merge`

-UI und Backend sollen in einem neuen Klon `gesamt` zusammengeführt werden.
+UI and backend should be merged in a new clone `gesamt`.
-Folge den Anweisungen im Kapitel *"Kleine Projekte zusammenführen"*.
+Follow the instructions in the chapter *"Merging small projects"*.
-Untersuche dann Verzeichnissstruktur und Commit-Graphen
+Then examine the directory structure and commit graph.

 <pre><code>$ <b>git clone backend gesamt</b><br><br>Cloning into 'gesamt'...<br>done.<br><br></code></pre>